Robert Bazell

 Topics:

-In addition to the Peabody Award, Bazell has been widely honored for his reporting.
-His extensive tracking of the AIDS epidemic, which began in 1982 when there were only a handful of cases, has included reports from all parts of the United States, Africa, Europe, the Caribbean and South America, and earned the Alfred I. duPont-Columbia Award and the Maggie Award from the Planned Parenthood Federation.
-Recently, Bazell won an Emmy in the Outstanding Informational or Cultural Programming Category for his in-depth report on experimental brain surgery, featured on the newsmagazine Now with Tom Brokaw and Katie Couric.
-He won another Emmy for a three-part series in the brain, featured on NBC Nightly News with Tom Brokaw.
+Bazell’s extensive tracking of the AIDS epidemic, which began in 1982 when only a handful of cases existed, included reports from across the United States, Africa, Europe, the Caribbean, and South America.
+His coverage earned the Alfred I. duPont-Columbia Award and the Maggie Award from the Planned Parenthood Federation.
+He won multiple Emmy Awards, including Outstanding Informational Programming for his report on experimental brain surgery.
+His Peabody citation praised him as an outstanding reporter who brings intelligence, understanding, and reportorial excellence to science and medicine.

 Matters of the Heart: Healthy Living